nortikin/sverchok/docs/_sources/nodes/generator/circle.rst.txt

 -------

 **Vertices**, **Edges** and **Polygons**.
 All outputs will be generated.
-Depending on the type of the inputs, the node will generate only one or multiples independant circles.
+Depending on the type of the inputs, the node will generate only one or multiples independent circles.
 In example:

 .. image:: https://cloud.githubusercontent.com/assets/5990821/4187227/07366302-3768-11e4-8e9c-4068c9ce6773.png
   :alt: CircleDemo1.PNG